EntrustCorporation/cps/entrust.md

 ### 3.2.2 Authentication of Organization and Domain Identity

 Entrust uses an internal process to check the accuracy of information sources and databases to ensure the data is acceptable, including reviewing the database provider’s terms of use.
 Prior to using any data source as a Reliable Data Source or QIIS, the source is evaluated for its reliability, accuracy, and resistance to alteration or falsification.
-The accuracy process addresses the requirements of SSL BR section 3.2.2.7, SSL EV Guidelines section 11.11.5, and VMC Requirements section 3.2.13.5.
+The accuracy process addresses the requirements of Baseline Requirements section 3.2.2.7, EV SSL Guidelines section 11.11.5, and VMC Requirements section 3.2.13.5.

 #### 3.2.2.1 Identity